About Us

 Safeguarding children is everyone’s responsibility and our ambition is that everyone can recognise and respond to ensure that children, young people and their families are effectively safeguarded and supported.

-Organisations that work with children and families have a shared responsibility to safeguard children in a local area and to work together in doing this.
-Three organisations have a statutory duty (something that they must do, rather than something they can choose to do) to have formal arrangement in place to work .
 These three organisations are the Isle of Wight Council, the Hampshire and Isle of Wight Integrated Care Board, and the Hampshire and Isle of Wight Police.
 These three organisations are called the 'Safeguarding Partners'.

 This arrangement is called the Isle of Wight Safeguarding Children Partnership (IOWSCP).

-Aims and Objectives of the Partnership
+Aims & Objectives of the Partnership

 To ensure that children on the Isle of Wight are protected the IOWSCP will: